 Regardless of where you live, you can always have a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump pulls heat from the air outside your home, and brings it within your home.
 This is why when temperatures start dropping below 50 degrees Fahrenheit, it becomes harder for a heat pump to provide sufficient heat to your home to keep you warm and cozy.

 If you happen to live in a place where you could go with either a heat pump or a furnace, there are a couple things to consider.
-Heat pumps are incredibly energy efficient since they use electricity to transfer heat from one section to another and do not actually have to produce heat themselves.
+Heat pumps are very energy efficient since they utilize electricity to transfer heat from one section to another and do not actually have to produce heat themselves.
 They simply shift heat that already exists from one zone to another, such as from outside your home to inside your home.

 A furnace might sometimes be less expensive to install but tends to cost more to use due to the cost of fuel while heat pumps can be a larger investment price but cost less over time.

 Still deciding which heating system is ideal for you?
 No worries!
 Call Midway Services at 727-219-2471 and we’ll come out to discuss your options and provide you a no-charge in-home estimate.
 We look forward to hearing from you!